Clinical-Genomics/scout/docs/user-guide/defining-scorescheme.md

 ## Categories ##

-The Score is builded by adding scores from different functions where each function has to belong to a category.
+The Score is built by adding scores from different functions where each function has to belong to a category.
-The idea with this is that one might not always want to score each function individually, for example if we look at allele frequencies we are most interested in that any of the frequencies are above a certain treshold.
+The idea with this is that one might not always want to score each function individually, for example if we look at allele frequencies we are most interested in that any of the frequencies are above a certain threshold.
 If one frequency is low and another high we just want to use the score for the high frequency.

 A category has a name and a category rule, the different rules are ```min, max, sum```.